'Light at end of the tunnel': New York mayor envisions full reopening by July 1

 De Blasio did not provide clear guidelines on whether those attending shows, dining indoors or frequenting gyms and salons would have to adhere to any specific requirements, such as presenting proof of vaccination.

-“There certainly will be particular institutions that may choose to have rules around a vaccination or testing,” de Blasio told reporters, adding that the city will keep monitoring COVID-19 data and adjust its approach accordingly.
+“There certainly will be particular institutions that may choose to have rules around a vaccination or testing,” he told reporters, adding that the city will keep monitoring COVID-19 data and adjust its approach accordingly.

 Currently, the New York Yankees and Mets require those attending baseball games to take a rapid COVID-19 test or show proof of vaccination before gaining admission to their ballparks in keeping with New York state guidelines.
 Attendance is limited to 20% of capacity.